weavora/wform/examples/product/README.md

 # Setup

 1. Copy sample source to your application
-2. Execute db dump contained into products.sql
+2. Execute db dump from products.sql
-3. Update imports into main.php similar to:
+3. Update imports in main.php to the following:

 ```php
 'import'=>array(